 Introduction to computer science through the use of programming.
 Designed primarily for the student who expects to take further courses in computer science.
 Topics include programming in a high-level language, problem-solving, algorithm design, control constructs, data constructs, input output, procedural abstraction and the role of computing in society.
-Laboratory required.
+Students in COMP 150 are required to sign up for one lab section of COMP 151.
 Prerequisite: Appropriate level on the Mathematics Placement Exam.
 Every year.

-246Q.
-Programming Language Laboratory.
-2 semester hours.
+151. Lab for Computer Programming I. 0 semester hours.